The CERN 2024 Summer Program is on site at CERN in Geneva, Switzerland.

 The University of Michigan - CERN Summer Research Experience for Undergraduates Program (UM-CERN REU) provides undergraduate students from around the United States an opportunity to conduct nine weeks of summer research with some of the world's leading physicists at CERN in different research fields.
 The program is conducted in concert with the NSF Research Experiences for Undergraduates Program and is supported by funds from the National Science Foundation.
 Every year the program runs from the beginning of June (usually first week) to the beginning of August (usually second week).

 Professor Homer Neal and Professor Jean Krisch initiated the program in 1998 and have run the program from 2001 to 2013 with the help from on-site coordinator Dr. Steve Goldfarb.
-Professor Emanuel Gull and Professor Junjie Zhu are running this program now.
+Professor Junjie Zhu and Professor Emanuel Gull run the program from 2013 to 2016.
+Professor Myron Campbell and Professor Junjie Zhu are running this program now.

 A brochure about the UM-CERN REU program can be found here.